 Though she had never explored art before, Valerie discovered her passion seven years ago after attending an NAC watercolour course—and she has never looked back since!
 Now an active participant in a variety of ongoing classes and clubs, Valerie is also our Trustee leading on all people-focused areas, including recruitment, communications, and engagement.
 She is the creative force behind our posters, marketing, and monthly newsletters.

-Internships and Artistic Direction
+Internships and Watercolours

 Wendy Storey